GChristensen/feedxcavator2/README.md

                 (parse-page (str (:target-url feed-settings) "/page/2"))))

-;; fetch some threads from a set of forums of the Bulletin Board; the "Custom parameters" field ;; shoud contain forum numeric ids (that will be appended to the forum URL) in the form of the ;; following text:
+;; fetch some threads from a set of forums of the Bulletin Board; the "Custom parameters" field ;; shoud contain forum numeric ids in the form of the following text:
 ;; [1 2 3]
 ;; which will be converted to Clojure vector by read-string (defbackground bb-extractor [feed-settings params]